zvada/technology/docs/release/cut-sw-release.md

 ### Step 1: Push from pre-release to release

 This script moves the packages into release, clones releases into new version-specific release repos, locks the repos and regenerates them.
-Afterward, it produces `*release-note*` files that should be used to update the release note pages.
-Clone it from the github repo and run the script:

 ```bash
 VERSIONS="<VERSION(S)>"